A fallacy for every occasion

 Most of the world’s men are not circumcised.

 Explanation: Also called the bandwagon fallacy, and closely related to the appeal to normality fallacy.
 Just because lots of people believe something, or follow the flock, doesn’t mean they are right.
 Irrational and pseudo-scientific beliefs are immensely popular.
 One might as well point to the impressive sales of homeopathic remedies, magnetic bracelets, or any other pseudo-medical quackery as “evidence” for how good they are.
-The same could be said for foreskin restoration devices, which may impart a placebo effect in those who succeed in stretching their skin, but lack hard scientific evidence that they have imparted any real, physical benefit, and can even cause damage.
+The same could be said for foreskin restoration devices, which may impart a placebo response in those who succeed in stretching their skin, but lack hard scientific evidence that they have imparted any real, physical benefit, and can even cause damage.

 As for most of the world’s men not being circumcised, so what?
 This just reflects lack of knowledge about the procedure, or lack of interest in it.
 Most of the world’s men have no higher education either, so does it follow that higher education is a bad thing?
 Globally 38 % of males are circumcised.
 In many countries it is the norm, which would turn the argument on its head.